nithinsai-03/Smart-Health-Premium-Predictor/README.md

 # SmartHealth Premium Predictor

-A machine learning project that predicts health insurance premiums using demographic and medical data from 50,000+ individuals.
+A machine learning project that predicts health insurance premiums using demographic and medical data.
 The project uses age-based segmentation and advanced regression models to achieve high prediction accuracy and can be deployed for real-time premium estimation in applications.

 ---